Lukao188/DevOps-Task/Files/README.md

 ### Jenkins initial setup:
 - Pull the latest Jenkins LTS image from Docker Hub `docker pull jenkins/jenkins:lts`
-- Start the jenkins container (Also used to recreate containers) `docker-compose up -d jenkins` in detached -d mode so Docker container runs in the background of your terminal
+- Start the jenkins container (Also used to recreate containers) `docker-compose up -d jenkins` in detached -d mode so that the Docker container runs in the background of your terminal
 - Get the initial admin password `docker exec jenkins cat var/jenkins_home/secrets/initialAdminPassword`
 - Confirm the jenkins container is running `docker ps`
 - Navigate to the URL in your browser: http://localhost:8080 using the initial password to access and setup Jenkins selecting install suggested plugins.
+After that create your admin user.
+- See the logs of the container `docker-compose logs -f -t jenkins`
 - Stop the container `docker compose stop jenkins`
 - Remove the container `docker compose rm -f jenkins`
 - Remove the volumes that are attached to the jenkins container `docker-compose rm -v jenkins`